MitPandya/ProjectManagementBot/SERVICE.md

 ```

 ### Interactive Components
-To improve the user interface of the bot, we have various interactive  components allow user to perform operations by just clicking on options.
-This feature allowed the user an additional option apart from the regular way of interacting via chat.
-In our implementation, we have included buttons respond the same way as if the user had typed his conversation.
-However, interactive components required following components:
+To improve the user interface of the bot, we have various interactive  components that allow user to perform operations by just clicking the option.
+This feature provided an additional option to the user in addition to the regular chat interaction.
+In our implementation, we have included buttons that respond the same way as if the user had typed their conversation.
+However, Interactive Components required following components:
-  * Public Request URL: When a button is clicked, Slack platform sends a request to a url to notify the action.
-However, since we are currently running our bot on localserver, we require a proxy service to redirect call from public network to the localhost server.
-Hence, we used NGROK which creates a tunnel between our localhost and public webserver.
+  * **Public Request URL**: When a button is clicked, Slack platform sends a request to a URL to notify the action.
+However, since we are currently running our bot on local server, we require a proxy service to redirect the call from public network to the localhost server.
+Hence, we used NGROK which creates a tunnel between our localhost and the public webserver.

   ```
      ____________                                  _________________                        ____________________